 No less.
 I rest my pen (aka keyboard).

 It will take you little more than 30 minutes to get here from central Stockholm.
 Take metro 19 to Brommaplan and then board a bus (for instance 176 or 177) to the Palace.
 The bus stop is at the entrance to the palace grounds.
 The same ticket covers both metro and bus.
 There is also a boat service during the summer from the City Hall.
-Find out more on Drottningholm’s official website.
+Find out more on the official website of Drottningholm Palace.

-There is a visitor’s centre near the main entrance, with a gift shop and restaurant.
+There is a visitor’s centre near the main entrance to the Drottningholm Palace, with a gift shop and restaurant.

 Here on Sandalsand you may read other articles about what to see in and around Stockholm: